spacemaus/postvox/Protocol.md

 client.
 A `/routes` endpoint requests that the server deliver the stanzas to a session client, but does not tell other listeners about it.

+That is, if you want to follow a source, but you don't want to broadcast that fact, then use `/routes`.
+If you want to tell others that you're interested in a source, but you don't want to receive updates, then use `/subscribers` and `/subscriptions`.

 Valid `routeUrl` patterns:

     vox://<source>